Bauke/bauke-xyz/README.md

 To build the site [Node](https://nodejs.org) and [Yarn](https://yarnpkg.com) are required.

+Make sure the dependencies are installed in the project root and the submodules with `yarn --silent`.
+For more information see the [`.gitkeep` file in `submodules/`](https://git.holllo.cc/Bauke/bauke.xyz/src/branch/main/submodules/.gitkeep).

 Then, run `yarn build`.
 The site will be built to the `public/` directory.

 ## License